 Research often takes place in an institute or in a lab.
 In a lab there are often standardized trials where video recordings are the main source of information.
-A dome camera can track participants who would have otherwise moved out of the camera’s field of vision.
+Behaviors such as making eye contact, formulating clear and coherent sentences, ability to keep focused, can all be recorded and coded with Viso.
+A Pan Tilt Zoom camera can track participants who would have otherwise moved out of the camera’s field of vision.

 Diverse scientific articles citing Noldus products are published in renowned journals each week.
 The following list is only a small selection of scientific publications in psychiatric research.

 Several of these articles were used in our behavioral research blog.
 Don’t want to miss new blog posts?
 Stay up-to-date and subscribe now!
 You will receive updates of new blogposts every month.

 - Colonnesi, C.; Nikolić, M.; Vente, W. de & Bögels, S.M.
 (2016).
 Social Anxiety Symptoms in Young Children: Investigating the Interplay of Theory of Mind and Expressions of Shyness.
 Journal of Abnormal Child Psychology, DOI 10.1007/s10802-016-206-0

 - Corbett, B.A.; Swain, D.M.; Newson, C.; Wang, L.; Song, Y.; Edgerton, D. (2013).
 Biobehavioral profiles of arousal and social motivation in autism spectrum disorders.
 The Journal of Child Psychology and Psychiatry, doi:10.1111/jcpp.12184

 - Darcy, A.M.; Bryson, S.W.; Agras, W.S.; Fitzpatrick, K.K.; Le Grange, D.; Lock, J. (2013).
 Do in-vivo behaviors predict early response in family-based treatment for anorexia nervosa?
 Behaviour Research and Therapy, 51, 762-766.